StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

     Figure 3: Validation 102 example.

-:Description: Arcs must be >= 3 meters in length, except structures (e.g. Bridges).
+**Description:** Arcs must be >= 3 meters in length, except structures (e.g. Bridges).

+**Actions:**

-:Actions: A. If feature is bounded by 2 intersections: do nothing.
+A. If feature is bounded by 2 intersections: do nothing.
 B. If feature is a dead end and is connected to 1 intersection: do nothing.
 C. If feature is not connected to any other feature: delete feature.
     1. |icon_select| Select feature.
     2. |icon_delete_selected| Delete selected feature.
 D. Else: merge feature with 1 of its neighbours.
     1. |icon_select| Select feature and one of its neighbours.
     2. |icon_merge_features| Merge features: Edit → Edit Geometry → Merge Selected Features → Ok.

 .. admonition:: Definition